Different Snowboard Wrist Guard Designs, and Which is Best for You

 If you are still budget-minded and want better that splints, underglove wrist guards or snowboard gloves with flexible wrist supports are more comfortable and a step up.

 However, if you want the best snowboard wrist guards, outfit yourself with LEVEL's BioMex wrist guards.
 BioMex, for the reasons stated above, is the best option for protecting yourself and your family from the most frequent snowboard injury.
-With the ease of use and proven performance, combined with excellent features and design details, LEVEL's line of snowboard gloves with wrist guards - ranging from $65 to $144 - are the best choice for advanced snowboard wrist protection.
+With the ease of use and proven performance, combined with excellent features and design details, LEVEL's line of snowboard gloves with wrist guards - ranging from under $100 to over $220 - are the best choice for advanced snowboard wrist protection.

 Leave a comment